App panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a panel.

 Panel settings can be found by clicking on the actions menu in the top right of the app panel.

 By default, an app panel is set to expand/collapse manually.
-In panel settings, users can choose to auto-expand or auto-collapse the panel based on filters for each details view - Deals, People, Organizations.
+In panel settings, users can choose to auto-expand or auto-collapse the panel based on filters for each detail view - Deals, People, Organizations.

 Ordering of fields